Netflix/OpenVPCal/README.md

 ## Installation

 ### Binaries
-For most users the easiest way to install OpenVPCal is to download the latest release from the [releases page], and download the pre built installer for your platform.
+For most users the easiest way to install OpenVPCal is to download the latest release from the [Release](https://github.com/Netflix-Skunkworks/OpenVPCal/releases/), and download the pre built installer for your platform.

 ### From Source
 #### Install Dependencies
 Ensure the following dependencies are installed on your system:

     git
+    git lfs
     Python-64-bit=3.10.1
     pkg-config